fcichos/CompSoft21/source/course-info/.ipynb_checkpoints/schedule-checkpoint.rst

 The course will be updated weekly with the schedule of the lectures.
 Thus, expect every

-**Tuesday starting April, 13th at 1:30 pm**
+**Tuesday starting April, 13th 2021 at 1:30 pm**

 a new lecture and assignment.
+Please use the first Tuesday to read look through the website and the introductory videos.

 As it is an online course and the material is available online, you can come back to study whenever it is suitable for you.

 We will add also new videos explaining the details of the notebooks every week.
 Please explore the new materials, especially the notebooks on the mybinder server.
 They will help you to finish the weekly assignments.